How to Study the Psalms Scott Pauley

 The book of Psalms is God’s devotional book for His chosen people.
 It is both the Hebrew Hymnbook and a Personal Prayer book.
 Use God’s devotional book!

-In the Psalms you find both prayer and praise.
-The purpose of the book is to bring every experience into the presence of God.
+In the Psalms, you find both prayer and praise.
+The book’s purpose is to bring every experience into the presence of God.
 The psalms are expressions of the heart for every experience in life.
-They have become a great help in my personal worship and devotional time.
+Study the Psalms; they will be a wonderful help in your personal worship and devotional time.

 2. Read the psalm out loud.